-Over the last couple of years, Zoom has become an intrinsic part of life, despite many organizations going back to work in person.
+Over the last couple of years, Zoom has become an intrinsic part of life and continues to be despite many organizations going back to work in person.

 From conference calls in the car to when your laptop breaks, it’s necessary to know how to pivot from the web version of Zoom to the mobile version.
 Luckily, Zoom has an easy-to-use interface, so it’s pretty simple to kickstart your mobile Zoom experience.